Beyonce holds African themed baby shower - Nigeria Today

 Beyonce and Jay Z, officially became billionaires according to Forbes which has placed their joint wealth at $1.16 billion.

-The post Beyonce holds African themed baby shower appeared first on Vanguard News.
+The post Beyonce holds African themed baby shower appeared first on The Nation Nigeria.

 Do you something awesome to share with the world?
 Click here to share